ngryman/tree-crawl/docs/api.md

 by bypassing some parts of the tree or adjusting the algorithm in reaction of some tree mutations (i.e removing a node).

-He also can use it to hold his own persistant data between each invocation.
+He also can use it to hold his own persistent data between each invocation.

 **Kind**: global class